 But 12 months came and went.
 16, 17, 18 months and those milky moments were just as much a part of his life, as important and comforting as the day he was born.
-But as our breastfeeding journey had past, our breastfeeding moments evolved.
+But as our early days breastfeeding journey had past, our breastfeeding moments evolved.

 Gone were the guessing games or decifering if he needed food, nappy changes or cuddles, was he too hot Too cold or Too bored?
 For good reasons or bad, a toddler will tell you when he wants feeding!

 Babies will root, turn their heads towards you, toddlers lunge!
 There’s top tugging, sign language and even head turning, I’m in position and you try and stop me moments which are very hard to ignore.

 Babies snuggle, relax and sometimes doze.
 Toddlers play.
 They kick, they roll, they ticke and they clap.
 They fiddler, they tug and they twiddle.
 Those once sleepy milk cuddles turn into boobie gymnastics!

 Toddlers have teeth.
 Well most do.
 It’s a whole new sensation where the once toothless gums are now pearly whites.
 Couple that with boobie gymnastics and you’re living life on the wild side!
 And if you’ve got a fiddler.
 Wowzers!

 And then there’s the opinions.
 “You’re still feeding!”
 “Is that natural?”
 “That’s just weird” “he doesn’t need that now” “you’re one of THOSE mums” Once you get past 12 months people’s opinions change, some more expressive, some less comfortable and most more OPIONATED!